 - A Bit Pricey

-The Tectal Race SPIN is POC’s top of the line helmet, and it does come all kitted out with all the features you would expect from a top of the line helmet.
-Google and glasses compatibility, an adjustable visor, and POC’s anti-rotational technology, SPIN (Shear Pads INside).
+The Tectal Race SPIN is POC’s top of the line mountain bike helmet.
+It does come all kitted out with all the features you would expect from a top of the line MTB helmet.
+Google and glasses compatibility, an adjustable visor, and POC’s anti-rotational technology- SPIN (Shear Pads INside).

-But it also has some features you wouldn’t expect from a trail helmet, such as the use of Aramid bridge technology that is integrated with the liner to enhance the structural technology.
+But it also has some features you wouldn’t expect from a trail helmet.
+The Aramid bridge technology that is integrated with the liner to make the bike helmet stronger and more durable.

-The Aramid bridge is an incredibly lightweight and strong material which is placed strategically around the helmet, just under the outer shell and molded to the foam liner to make a very durable helmet.
+The Aramid bridge is an incredibly lightweight and strong material which is placed strategically around the helmet.
+It can be found just under the outer shell and will be molded to the foam liner to make a very durable helmet.

 Another feature is the RECCO reflector, which is common in ski helmets to help skiers be found following an avalanche.
-It works in conjunction with a RECCO detector system which sends out signals to the helmet, helping the rider be found much faster in an accident.
+It works in conjunction with a RECCO detector system which sends out signals to the reflector on the helmet.
+This helps the rider be found much faster in an accident.

-The helmet sits very close to the head- there isn’t a lot of room between the shell and the head, and the fitting system is really just for fine-tuning the feel.
-It is designed to be low profile, whilst also providing all the features you need, and very good coverage around the head.
+The helmet sits very close to the head.
+There isn’t a lot of room between the shell and the head.
+It is designed to be low profile, whilst also providing all the features you need.
+The Tectal has very good coverage around the head.